Office of Applied Learning Experiences (ALEX)

-- ALEX Fellows - The ALEX Fellows are a group of practicing applied learning instructors who serve as mentors for aspiring faculty and share their experiences at the ALEX Applied Learning Summit and online via a blog.
+- ALEX Fellows - The ALEX Fellows are a group of practicing applied learning instructors who serve as mentors for aspiring faculty and share their experiences at the ALEX Applied Learning Summit, in workshops, and online via blogs.

 Many of ALEX's office operations and activities wouldn't be possible without the support of a Title III Alaska Native-Native Hawaiian (ANNH) Serving Institutions grant.

 The Office of Applied Learning Experiences (ALEX) operates solely on internship power, proving that interns can be skilled and productive resources for organizations, while helping students to build new skill sets and confidence in their abilities.

 From left to right, Matthew Garvey, Josephine Tupu, Tom DeWitt, Dayna Bersamin, Risa Watabiki and Kerrilynn Higa

 The inaugural ALEX Student Research Conference was a deemed a huge success by it's student and faculty participants.
 Held on Saturday, February 9 and designed to both highlight student research efforts at UH Hilo and encourage and facilitate faculty use of student research in course design, the program featured 37 student research presenters from a variety of cisciplines (English, math, computer science, physics, astronomy, pharmacy, counseling psychology, biology, political science, marketing, anthropology, marine science, and geology) using various formats (poster session, table top display, or podium presentation).
 Each was judged on a variety of criteria designed to evaluate the quality of their research effort and their communication skills.

 Three students were honored for outstanding performance in their research and overall presentation skills.